> Youth Symphony Orchestra Handbook | QCSO

 Private Lesson Instruction

 Members are strongly encouraged to take private lessons in order to receive instruction that will help them meet the high musical standards set by the QCSYE.
 If you are not taking private lessons but would like to begin, read more about the QCSO Private Lesson Program.
+The QCSO Private Lesson Program offers private lessons for every orchestral instrument as well as voice, saxophone, and euphonium.
+All QCSYE students receiving a financial award toward tuition will also receive a financial award toward private lessons.
+Registration, instructor profiles, and more are available here.

 Probation and Dismissal